euguroglu/Spark_Kafka_Stream_Twitter/README.md

 ### Code Description

 To implement this project yourself you need to apply twitter developer account first.
-You can use below [link](https://developer.twitter.com/en/apply-for-access) to submit an application.
+You can use [link](https://developer.twitter.com/en/apply-for-access) to submit an application.
 Then you can follow steps mentioned on the task list above.

 kafka_tweet_producer.py is used to connect Twitter API with the Apache Kafka as well as filtering streams accourding to given hashtag.